 Q Am I required to have my dog on a leash ?

 All dogs shall be on a leash and shall be controlled by the owner at all times.
 Dogs are not permitted in the beach and swimming area of Empire Lakes.
 Owners are required to remove and deposit all dog feces in appropriate trash receptacles.

 Smoking is not allowed within 25 feet of designated play structures within any city park, and not allowed at all in Mingus Park.
 The boundaries of Mingus Park includes but is not limited to the skateboard park, tennis court, basketball court, softball/baseball area, Frisbee golf course, pool, play structures, gazebos, trails and paths, and the sidewalks on Commercial Ave and N 8th Street which abut the park.

 Q When do I need a Business License?

 Business licenses are required for any business conducting business within the city limits of Coos Bay or with another business or person who is within the city limits of Coos Bay.
-Go to the business license page for additional information and applications, or call the Community Development Department at 541-269-8918.
+Go to the business license page for additional information and applications, or call the Public Works and Development Department at 541-269-8918.

 Q When can I contact city offices?

 City offices are open from 8 am to 5 pm Monday through Friday, except on holidays.

 Q How do I report an abandoned vehicle?

 To report an abandoned vehicle, call the police non-emergency number at 541-269-8911 and provide the location, a description of the vehicle, length of time the vehicle has been at the location, and any other information that might assist the police.